antlafarge/jdownloader/README.md

 - Go to [my.jdownloader.org](https://my.jdownloader.org) and create an account.
 - If you want to run the image as an unprivileged user, check the permissions of the directories you mount as volumes, and use the `user` parameter
-    - Create the downloads directory : `mkdir /path/to/downloads/`
+    - Create the downloads directory : `mkdir /path/to/jdownloader/downloads/`
-    - Setup the user and group owners : `sudo chown -R 1000:100 /path/to/downloads/`
+    - Setup the user and group owners : `sudo chown -R 1000:100 /path/to/jdownloader/downloads/`
         - You can get your User ID (UID) by using : `id -u`
         - You can get your User Group ID (GID) by using : `id -g`
         - I recommend to use `100` as GID (`users` group), because every users should be in this group, and it will be easier to manage multi-users privileges.
-    - Setup the access rights : `sudo chmod -R 770 /path/to/downloads/`
+    - Setup the access rights : `sudo chmod -R 770 /path/to/jdownloader/downloads/`
-    - Do the same for the config directory
+    - Do the same for the config directory (`/path/to/jdownloader/cfg/`)
+    - Do the same for the secrets directory (`/path/to/jdownloader/secrets/`)
+      - And create the secret file for your e-mail : `echo 'my@email.fr' > /path/to/jdownloader/secrets/JD_EMAIL.txt`
+      - And create the secret file for your password : `echo 'MyGreatPassword' > /path/to/jdownloader/secrets/JD_PASSWORD.txt`
+      - And create the secret file for your device name : `echo 'JD-DOCKER' > /path/to/jdownloader/secrets/JD_DEVICENAME.txt`
 - Run the container by choosing the [docker run](https://github.com/antlafarge/jdownloader#docker-run) or [docker compose](https://github.com/antlafarge/jdownloader#docker-compose) method and customize the parameters by using your [myJDownloader](https://my.jdownloader.org) credentials.
     - You can check the container logs : `docker logs --follow --tail 100 jdownloader` (`CTRL + C` to quit)
 - Wait some minutes for JDownloader to update and be available in your [myJDownloader web interface](https://my.jdownloader.org).